ddgaldames/Instacart_Basket_Analysis/README.md

 # Libraries

-The following librarires were used with python:
+The following python libraries were used in this achievement:
 * pandas
 * numpy
 * seaborn